Age appropriate learning is project-based learning

 Give pointers, guide, help them identify what will need to be done, and what materials they can use.

-Sometimes you may be surprised by how well something your child did on her own came out, sometimes you may see there is a lot of room for improvement.
+Sometimes you may be surprised by how well something your child did on her, sometimes you may see there is a lot of room for improvement.
 Give it time and raise the bar little by little depending on her own personal development.

 The more you help kids with a project, the better the project may come out, and this is great for when kids are very little because they know how the thing you are suggesting to make is supposed to look like, because 4 and 5 year olds don’t have a wide range of reference.
 See Favorite Activities for Preschoolers and Beyond for tons of great ideas.